PLATINUM2023

 From 2021, we have conducted analysis on existing research studies and started advance studies that will continue to uncover the links between concussive and sub-concussive trauma and mental health surrounding contact sports and young athletes.
 The initial research was used to publish the first book for parents, teachers, coaches, administrators, schools, athletic directors, medical trainers, kids and athletes of all ages on the science and research behind brain injuries beginning with an understanding of how a child’s brain develops, why it is at such risk of injury, and how these injuries can damage the brain and lead to mental health issues and even suicide.
 Additional booklets will be published as findings in the advanced studies are uncovered.

-The book has been distributed to over 350 individuals around the country, including families and youth sports leagues in and around Sarasota County, Florida.
-In addition, the organization has outreached to over 10,000 individuals through public speaking events at schools and medical research conferences, and interviews conducted on live television, radio, and articles in the Tampa Bay Times.
+The book has been distributed to over 800 individuals around the country, including families and youth sports leagues in Florida, Michigan, Texas, Arizona, and Colorado.
+In addition, the organization has outreached to over 10,000 individuals through public speaking events at schools and medical research conferences, and interviews conducted on live television, radio, and articles in the Tampa Bay Times and other news sources.

 How we listen